 Learn how to surf before hitting the amusements

-Visit one of the most recognizable settings from Game of Thrones
+Visit one of the most recognisable settings from Game of Thrones

-Ballintoy Harbor Beach is characterized by rugged cliff faces and a dramatic ocean landscape.
+Ballintoy Harbour Beach is characterised by rugged cliff faces and a dramatic ocean landscape.
 The small mountainous islands that lie just off the coast featured as the Iron Islands in the hit series, Game of Thrones.
-While you admire the natural views of Ballintoy Harbor, you can look out for colorful butterflies, seabirds and even dolphins if you’re lucky.
+While you admire the natural views of Ballintoy Harbour, you can look out for colourful butterflies, seabirds and even dolphins if you’re lucky.

 Benone Beach